Anishajean/Anishajean/README.md

 👋 Hi, I’m @Anishajean

-👀 I'm Anisha Jean, a passionate mathematician diving deep into the fascinating world of statistics. 📊 I have a keen interest in coding, blending mathematical theories with practical applications.
+👀 I'm Anisha Jean, a passionate mathematician diving deep into the fascinating world of statistics. 📊 I have a keen interest in coding.

 🌱 I'm always up for a challenge!